yoachim/21_Scratch/metric_audit/metrics.md

 * Pairs in twilight
 * New footprint? -- update so bulge is a circle rather than box selection.
+* pairs spaced by 33 min
+* u-band is 1x30s

 maybe also a run with the old footprint, and the old footprint/old style.